ziqinyeow/agno/README.md

 ## Overview

 [Agno](https://docs.agno.com) is a lightweight library for building multi-modal Agents.
-Multi-modal Agents are capable of understanding and generating text, images, audio, video, and structured data.

 ## Simple, Fast, and Agnostic